Kong/docs.konghq.com/app/docs/0.7.x/getting-started/quickstart.md

   <strong>Before you start:</strong> Make sure you've <a href="/install/">installed Kong</a> &mdash; It should only take a minute!
 </div>

 In this section, you'll learn how to manage your Kong instance.
-First we'll have you start Kong giving you access to the RESTful Admin interface to manage your APIs, consumers, and more.
-Data sent through the Admin API is stored in your Cassandra instance or cluster, meaning you **must** have Cassandra running **before** starting Kong.
+First we'll have you start Kong giving in order to give you access to the RESTful Admin interface to manage your APIs, consumers, and more.
+Data sent through the Admin API is stored in Kong's datastore (as of `0.8.0`, Kong supports PostgreSQL and Cassandra).

-**Note:** If you haven't already, go ahead and make sure that you have a Kong configuration file located under `/etc/kong/kong.yml` and points to your Cassandra instance or cluster.
-If you haven't, consult the [configuration reference][configuration] before starting.
+**Note:** make sure you have your database instance running and [configured][configuration] in Kong.

 1. ### Start Kong.